Clinical Neuroscience & Research Experience

 The Program will primarily be conducted in Stanford classrooms in the Department of Psychiatry and Behavioral Sciences.
 Teaching will involve designing a research project in student teams, active oral participation by students, small group discussions, lectures, demonstrations, at least one field trip, and learning exercises.
 Almost all of the instructors are faculty members of Stanford University.
 We also have staff mentors and members who support the instructors and the Program.
 Students should speak English fluently and have their own laptop computers (the Program will not be responsible for damage or loss of personal property, including but not limited to laptop computers).

 Our department started the Clinical Neuroscience Immersion Experience (CNI-X) for United States students, which has been extremely successful and is continuing.
-During the summer of 2017, we are launching a similar program for international students, called Clinical Neuroscience & Research Experience (CNR-X) International.
+During the summer of 2017, we launched a similar program for international students, called Clinical Neuroscience & Research Experience (CNR-X) International.
 This program will be longer than CNI-X and students will live in Stanford housing.
 The curriculum and teaching methods will be similar to those in CNI-X.

 CNR-X 2017 Faculty